Cyberlorians/Articles/AutoExcludeCAP.md

 }
 ```

-## Post-Configuration of the AutoCAPExclude Logic App

-1. Set your recurrencr of the logic app.
+2. Set your recurrencr of the logic app.
 Suggested 1-5m.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/autocaprecur.png)

-2. Configure your endpoint based off what graph environment you are working with.
+3. Configure your endpoint based off what graph environment you are working with.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/autocapgetcond.png)